The keto diet isn't magic. But it does have real, measurable benefits, especially when done right.

 Why keto works for weight loss:

-- Lower insulin levels — insulin tells your body to store fat.
-Less insulin = more fat burning
+- Lower insulin levels: insulin tells your body to store fat.
+Less insulin means more fat burning

-- Natural appetite suppression — ketones directly reduce hunger hormones like ghrelin
+- Natural appetite suppression: ketosis is linked to a smaller rise in hunger hormones like ghrelin

-- Increased fat oxidation — your body literally burns more fat throughout the day
+- Increased fat oxidation: your body burns more fat throughout the day

 What the research shows: